The amount of housing benefit you get depends on your income and circumstances.

 - the benefit cap applies

 If you rent privately then your housing benefit is calculated using the local housing allowance (LHA) rules.
-If you get means-tested benefits, you will usually get the maximum LHA rate for your household unless you are subject to non-dependent deductions or the benefit cap applies.
+If you get means-tested benefits, you will usually get the maximum LHA rate for your household unless you are subject to non-dependant deductions or the benefit cap applies.

 If you're working